Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 - Smart is responsible for taking 8.3% of his team's field goal attempts this season with 9.9 per game.

-- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.
+- He's taken 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- Smart's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Smart's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The 76ers are the third-best defensive squad in the NBA, giving up 110.9 points per game.
+- Defensively, the 76ers are ranked third in the NBA, giving up 110.9 points per game.

-- On the glass, the 76ers are ranked second in the NBA, giving up 41.2 rebounds per game.
+- The 76ers are the second-ranked team in the league, allowing 41.2 rebounds per game.

-- Looking at assists, the 76ers have given up 24.2 per contest, sixth in the league.
+- Looking at assists, the 76ers have given up 24.2 per contest, sixth in the NBA.

-- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked squad in the league.
+- The 76ers are the fifth-ranked team in the league at allowing threes, conceding 11.6 made 3-pointers per contest.

 Marcus Smart vs. the 76ers